jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Flashing red warning as buff wears off: Ascending the sky ruins above Hebra, I was so focused on not falling that I utterly forgot I had cold resistance in effect.
 The warning was the only reason I noticed the buff was running out.

+Great Fairies "know" when you don't have materials or they don't have the power to enhance your clothing.
+They could simply turn you away.
+But that would prevent players from viewing the menu of their clothing to determine _why_ they can't upgrade yet.
+So the fairy declares that they can't upgrade anything, then lets the player view the menu anyway.

+Loading screen tips are context sensitive.
+E.g. you only get tips on dealing with sludge while in Zora's Domain.

 ## Worldbuilding

 There are clouds blowing by.
 Over the land.
 Because the land is in the sky, right?
 I love this because it's a reminder of your elevation and it's also _really fucking cool_.